SamNewhouse/create-nttb/README.md

 # Next.js TypeScript Tailwind Boilerplate by Sam Newhouse

-Use `npx create-nttb app-name` to get started.
+Use `npm create nttb app-name` or `npx create-nttb app-name` to get started.

 This will download all boilerplate files ready for you to use.

 ## Getting Started